 PhD (3 years full-time; 5-7 years part-time): 100,000 word dissertation maximum

 We especially welcome research proposals in fields where Leeds has special strengths.
-These include liturgy and music; medieval warfare, crusades, tournaments and arms and armour; cultural history of the post-Roman period; Anglo-Saxon art, history and culture; mission, monasticism, ecclesiastical history; European languages and their literatures, including medieval romances, Arthurian legend and Dante; gender studies; history of medicine and of everyday life; book art; art history and critical theory.
-Geographical areas of expertise cover: England from the Anglo-Saxon kingdoms to the later Middle Ages: Iberia, Italy, Africa and the Latin East; France, Germany, Scandinavia and the Baltic region.
+These include liturgy and music; medieval warfare, crusades, tournaments and arms and armour; Carolingian history; Anglo-Saxon art, history and culture; monasticism, mendicancy, papacy in the central and late middle ages, religious culture and religious experience; European languages and their literatures, including medieval romances, Arthurian legend and Dante; gender studies; history of medicine and of everyday life; book art; art history and critical theory.
+Geographical areas of expertise cover: England from the Anglo-Saxon kingdoms to the later Middle Ages: Iberia, Italy, Africa and the Latin East; France, Germany, Scandinavia and the Baltic region

-Students who have successfully completed the MA in Medieval Studies (particularly those who have achieved Distinction) are very well prepared for undertaking a higher degree by research.
-The pattern at Leeds is excellently suited to the Arts and Humanities Research Council, the major national funder in the UKs plans, and it is akin to the pattern in North American graduate schools, where the successful completion of a number of modules and a general examination are prerequisites for the commencement of the doctoral thesis.
+Students who have successfully completed the MA in Medieval Studies or related disciplines (particularly those who have achieved Distinction) are very well prepared for undertaking a higher degree by research.
+Our PhD programme is unique in the UK in offering strong further training in skills (in particular source languages) in the first year and akin to the pattern in North American graduate schools, where the successful completion of a number of modules and a general examination are prerequisites for the commencement of the doctoral thesis.

 Students considering undertaking a PhD should consider:

 - the rigour and range of module options, particularly in skills and methods;

 - the range and suitability of staff to support your prospective thesis topic;

 - a good support network of other graduate students;

 - possibilities for financial support;

 - support with job-searches, opportunities for teaching and administrative experience; and